AviroopGhosh/TAS-Forge/documentation/Technical_Overview.md

 ### 📡 Network Parameters
 Network parameters define the operational context of the Time-Sensitive Network (TSN).
 These values influence how streams are scheduled and how delays propagate through the network.
+- **Link Speed:** All network links are configured with a bitrate of `1 Gigabit per second (Gbps)`.
+- **Propagation Delay:** Represents the time taken by frames to travel between two network devices.
+Set to a default value of `50 nanoseconds (ns)` considering a linkspeed of 1 Gbps.
+- **Processing Delay:** A constant internal delay incurred within switches to process frames, set by default to `1550 ns`.
+- **Guard Band:** A reserved time interval to prevent non-time-sensitive frames from interfering with scheduled transmissions, currently set to `0 seconds` by default..

 ### 📦 Stream Parameters
 Each route in the network is associated with a **stream**, which represents a unidirectional flow of time-sensitive data frames from a source to a sink.
 Each stream is characterized by specific parameters essential for TAS scheduling.
 These include: